How do you review your year? What are the best end of year reflection questions?

 Warning, they may also be a bit uncomfortable to answer as well, but push through.

-Be brave, look yourself in the eyes, and have an honest conversation with yourself – an exercise that is probably one of the most important actions you can get accustomed to doing.
+Be brave, look yourself in the eyes, and have an honest conversation with yourself – one that prepares you to set meaningful goals for the year ahead.
+It’s an exercise that is probably one of the most important actions you can get accustomed to doing.

 Sometimes it’s scary asking these questions when it’s so much easier to just ignore the truth and shrug off the emotions.
 Just change the channel and think about something else.